jhvanderschee/hugobricks/content/en/docs/bricks/cta.md

 ### Invoke the brick

 You probably want the CTA brick to be the same on every page.
-In that case you can invoke the brick by writing this:
+You can stack the brick on top of other bricks, which is explained in the [Bricks page](/docs/bricks/).
+If you want the brick to be the same on every page you can invoke the brick by writing this:

 ```
 ---